 Random glucose test.
 This blood test is done at any time of the day.
 Diabetes is diagnosed if your blood glucose is 200 mg/dl or higher with symptoms of hyperglycemia or hyperglycemic crisis.

-The goal of treatment is to keep blood sugar levels as close to normal as possible.
+The goal of treatment is to keep blood sugar levels as close to normal as possible without letting them get too low.
 To do this, you will need to control your blood sugar (glucose).
 You will also need to check it regularly.
-Regular physical activity, meal planning, and routine health care are also important.
+Regular physical activity, meal planning, and routine healthcare are also important.

 You may be able to control type 2 diabetes with weight loss, exercise, and healthy eating habits.
-But, in some cases, you will also need either oral or injected medications and/or insulin.
+But, in some cases, you will also need either oral or injected medicines or insulin.
 You will also need to check your feet regularly.

 Treatment also includes: